yaromacarano/CICD-todoApp/README.md

 5. Build the Spring Boot application.
 6. Run SonarQube analysis and wait for the Quality Gate.
 7. Upload the build artifact.
+8. Download the build artifact in the deployment job.
-8. Configure AWS credentials.
+9. Configure AWS credentials.
-9. Build and push the Docker image to AWS ECR.
+10. Build and push the Docker image to AWS ECR.
-10. Render a new ECS task definition with the new image.
+11. Render a new ECS task definition with the new image.
-11. Deploy the ECS task definition to the ECS service.
+12. Deploy the ECS task definition to the ECS service.
-12. Wait until the ECS service becomes stable.
+13. Wait until the ECS service becomes stable.

 ## Tech stack